-- ✓ Keep bibliography cards from the beginning of your research! - ✓ 3x5 cards are good for bibliography cards. - ✓ Take care of the little details: italicize titles, punctuate correctly, indent all lines after the first. - ✓ Put only one source on each card.
+- ✓ Keep bibliography cards from the beginning of your research! - ✓ Take care of the little details: italicize titles, punctuate correctly, indent all lines after the first. - ✓ Put only one source on each card.
 Later, you can alphabetize all your cards to prepare your Works Cited page.

-Wilson, Frank R. The Hand: How
+Wilson, Frank R. The Hand: How its Use

-its Use Shapes the Brain, Language, and Human Culture.
+Shapes the Brain, Language, and

+Human Culture.
+Pantheon Books,

-New York: Pantheon, 1998.
+1998.